 Education.
 Since education is a primary goal of the IRO, we have developed an online astronomy laboratory curriculum designed for use with the facility.
 The offers laboratory exercises and research projects in an 'active learning' format in which students work in teams of three to solve research problems using inquiry-based methods..
 The projects are designed for use with commercially available Windows-based software for sky display (Starry Night) and image analysis (Maxim/DL).
 The current version of the manual is available online.

 Student Research.
-The Rigel telescope is operated primarily by undergraduates, many of whom are involved in independent research projects.
-Students in the major-level introductory courses, and the uppoer-level astronomical laboratory course pursue many research projects, including determining the rotational periods of previously undetermined asteroids, timing observations of eclipsing binary stars, photometry of newly discovered supernovae, and most recently, low-resolution spectroscopy of emission-line stars using the transmission grating spectrometer.
+The IRO is operated primarily by undergraduates, many of whom are involved in independent research projects.
+Students in the major-level introductory courses, and the uppoer-level astronomical laboratory course pursue many research projects, including determining the rotational periods of previously undetermined asteroids, timing observations of eclipsing binary stars, photometry of newly discovered supernovae, and most recently, low-resolution spectroscopy of emission-line stars using the grism spectrometer.

 Image Database.
 We invite you to visit our Sample Images page.
-Here we keep some sample images from Rigel.
+Here we keep some sample images from IRO.
 In addition, there is an Archival Image page with archive images of the Messier objects.
-There are more than 1,000 images in FITS-format available, mostly taken with the older Iowa Robotic Telescope.

 Internet Observing.
-We formerly allocated a limited amount [typically 20%] of total observing time at both telescopes for use by external educators, scientists, and anyone else with an interest in astronomy.
+We formerly allocated a limited amount [typically 10% - 20%] of total observing time at both telescopes for use by external educators, scientists, and anyone else with an interest in astronomy.
+RThe IRO is also a member of the Sierra Star Observatory Network.
 We currently do not support such external users, but plan to re-establish this program as resources become available.